microsoft/WhatTheHack/xxx-CosmicTroubleshooting/Student/Challenge-03.md

 ## Description

 In this challenge, you will have to process `CustomerOrder` items automatically, creating processed `Shipment` items in the collection named `shipments`.
+Each processed `CustomerOrder` item should have a status of `shipped`.

 ## Success Criteria

 To complete this challenge successfully, you should be able to:
-- Verify that the `Shipments` page in the web application shows data for a user.
+- Show that the `Shipments` page in the web application shows data for a user.
-- Verify that in the `Orders` page, each shipped order has a status of `Shipped`.
+- Show that in the `Orders` page, each shipped order has a status of `Shipped`.